SCIENTISTS OPINION

 Libby Kelley, MA

-Standards for human exposure to radiofrequency radiation for personal wireless communications devices, and for environmental exposure to wireless transmitters, are set by national governments to guide the use of wireless communications devices and for wireless transmitters.
-In the United States, the Food and Drug Administration and the Federal Communications Commission are responsible for setting these standards.
-The Wireless Technology Impacts Council considers these exposure standards to be inadequate.
-They are based on the effects of warming and are not adapted to the low-level cumulative exposure conditions in which the public now lives.
+It considers these exposure standards to be inadequate.
+Since they are based on the effects of warming and are not adapted to the low-level cumulative exposure conditions in which the public now lives.
 These standards are also designed for short-term acute exposure conditions.
-And they do not recognise the medical evidence that points to increased risks and real harms resulting from chronic, intermittent exposure.
+And they fail to acknowledge the medical evidence pointing to increased risks and actual harm resulting from chronic and intermittent exposure.
 Federal and state public health agencies are not officially addressing what many concerned scientists and physicians now see as an emerging public health problem.
-There are no health surveillance or corrective response systems in place to advise citizens about exposure to electromagnetic radiation (EMR).
-As wireless technology evolves, background environmental levels increase, creating electrical pollution conditions that become pervasive and more invasive.
-We strongly encourage consumers, manufacturers, utility providers and legislators to reduce, eliminate and mitigate EMR exposure conditions and to support bio-based standards.”

 Bhital · Salud Ambiental & Medicina Biológica